How to fix external hard drive not showing up, recognized, working on Mac?

 Start by downloading a professional data recovery software such as iBoysoft Mac Data Recovery.
 This powerful tool can help you to recover data from Mac trash or unreadable, unmountable, uninitialized drives in various versions of macOS operating systems.

 Here is how you use the program to recover data from an external hard drive:

 Step 1: Download, install and then launch iBoysoft Data Recovery on your Mac.

 Step 2: Select the external hard drive

-Step 3: M3 Data Recovery for Mac is scanning lost data from corrupted external hard drive
+Step 3: Now initiate scanning for lost data from the corrupted external hard drive.

 Step 4: The utility will locate as many files as it can from the corrupted external hard drive.
 Select the files that you want to recover.

 Now that you have as much of the data from your external hard drive as is possible to retrieve, you should set about reformatting the drive.

 9. Reformat the external hard drive